 Paid holidays shall not be considered as part of any period of sick leave, unless the employee is scheduled to work on that holiday.

-- The receiving employee is a permanent full or part-time employee whose participation has been approved by his/her department head;
+(1) The receiving employee is a permanent full or part-time employee whose participation has been approved by their department head;

-- The receiving employee must be prevented from returning to work for at least 30 days and must have applied for a medical leave of absence.
+(4) The receiving employee must be prevented from returning to work for at least thirty (30) days and must have applied for a medical leave of absence.

 Vacation and holiday time may be transferred by employees in all work groups.
 Comp time may be transferred only by employees in work groups 1, 4, and 5.
 Sick leave may be transferred at the rate of one hour of sick leave for every four hours of other time (i.e., holiday, vacation, or comp time).
 Donated time will be converted from the type of leave given to sick leave and credited to the receiving employee’s sick leave balance on an hour-for-hour basis and shall be paid at the rate of pay of the receiving employee.
 Donations must be a minimum of 8 hours and thereafter in whole hour increments.
 The total leave credits received by the employee shall normally not exceed three months; however, if approved by the department head, the total leave credits received may be up to a maximum of one year.

-Employees denied participation in the program by the department head may appeal to the HRD Director and the County Manager whose decision shall be final.
+Employees denied participation in the program by the department head may appeal to the Human Resources Director whose decision shall be final.